drerik/presentations/Securing your container environment - Replacing Docker containers with root-less Podman.md

 - Client <=> Server/service architecture
 - The service is running as root
-- To manage a docker container, users either have to use sudo or gets added to the `docker` group.
+- To manage a docker container, users either have to use sudo or they need to be added to the `docker` group.

 ```bash
 erik@erik13:~$ ps aux | grep dockerd